 All sickness needs to be taken seriously because the cause of the illness may not be due to old age.
-An old betta will generally exhibit a very gradual change in their health, slowing down over many months.
+An old betta will generally exhibit a very gradual change in its health, slowing down over many months.

 Here are some other factors that you can take into account when deciding if your betta is getting old:

 - Lack of alertness or decreased response to stimuli – An older betta may be less alert or show decreased response to things going on around.
 Betta fish are quite intelligent and will respond to many stimuli such as sounds or motions.

 - Mobility – How fast they are swimming and how much exercise are they getting.
 An older betta will be less active and may not move around as much.